greenbone/gvm-tools/README.rst

 gvm-pyshell
 ###########
-This tool has a lot more features, then the simple gvm-cli client.
+This tool has a lot more features than the simple gvm-cli client.
 You have the possibility to create your own custom scripts with commands from the gvm-lib and from python3 itself.
-The scripts can be pre loaded in the program through an addtional argument.
+The scripts can be pre-loaded in the program through an additional argument.

 Example program use
 -------------------